Polladhavan (2007 film): Plot

 Out separates briefly from Selvam after this conflict.
-The next day, Selvam and Ravi get attacked by unknown gangsters when they are traveling in their car outside the city.
+The next day, Selvam and Ravi get attacked by unknown gangsters when they are travelling in their car outside the city.
 Selvam asks his brother to stay inside the car and handles the killers on his own.
 He gets brutally injured only to find out that he has been stabbed by his own brother Ravi.
 The attack was arranged by Ravi himself to kill Selvam.
 Ravi delivers the killer blow before telling that Selvam is too complacent of Prabhu and he is going to kill him, after which Selvam dies.
 Ravi creates a scene among Selvam's family and henchmen.
-Out, who is not aware of the mastermind behind the assault on Selvam.
+Out, who is not aware of the mastermind behind the assault on Selvam, is furious and vows to kill every enemy of his mentor Selvam, including Prabhu.

-Out gets furious and vows to kill every enemy of his mentor Selvam, including Prabhu.
 Prabhu eventually gets his bike back, but is disheartened when he finds it vandalized, so he takes it to the service centre for restoration.
 While there, he learns that Ravi is after him and his family.
 He first goes to save Hema.
 After securing her, he goes to save his family.
 He thinks that the only way to stop this is to confront Ravi himself.
 He takes down all the men sent by Ravi, who comes in his way.

-Meanwhile, Prabhu's family are chased down in Kumar's auto rickshaw by Ravi's men.
+Meanwhile, Prabhu's family is chased down in Kumar's auto rickshaw by Ravi's men.
 Prabhu finds Ravi hiding in an ice factory and engages in a fight with him.
-Prabhu overpowers Ravi during the fight; the latter tries to escape from him but finds the shutter of the ice factory blocked.
-Prabhu manages to subdue Ravi under the knife, threatening him to ask his men to leave Prabhu's family, which he does, and his men spare Prabhu's family and Kumar.
+Prabhu overpowers Ravi during the fight; the latter tries to escape from him but Prabhu manages to subdue Ravi under the knife, threatening him to ask his men to leave Prabhu's family, which he does, and his men spare Prabhu's family and Kumar.

 When Prabhu is about to leave, Ravi provokes him to continue the fight until death.
 Prabhu manages to dodge Ravi's swing of his knife and gets a steel rod to fatally knock him down.
-Out arrives at the scene after having learnt that it was Ravi who orchestrated Selvam's death, hence he was the one who had blocked the shutter of the ice factory as Ravi tried to flee.
+Out arrives at the scene after having learnt that it was Ravi who orchestrated Selvam's death.
 Out smiles at Prabhu and lets him go while he stares down at Ravi's corpse, satisfied that Prabhu had done his job for him, avenging Selvam's death and remembering his words of Prabhu: "He is fearless and should be spared."
-Prabhu leaves the scene in his beloved Pulsar bike.
+A smiling Prabhu quietly leaves the scene on his beloved Pulsar.